aimicrocot/microcot-preset/README.md

 ## Which models?

-— I consider it universal; tested on:
+╰►I consider it universal; tested on:

-╰►Gemini 2.5–3 Pro ~ best option, fixes censorship + the lion’s share of clichés and repetition
+— Gemini 2.5–3 Pro ~ best option, fixes censorship + the lion’s share of clichés and repetition

-╰►Claude 4.1–4.5 Sonnet/Opus ~ usable, but they are inherently more scattered and prone to memory loss (Memorybook and Summaries can help)
+— Claude 4.1–4.5 Sonnet/Opus ~ usable, but they are inherently more scattered and prone to memory loss (Memorybook and Summaries can help)

-╰►GPT 5.1+ ~ usable, since newer GPTs have weaker filters, but if censorship gets aggressive, enable the "Anti-censor Think" or use synonyms for explicit content
+— GPT 5.1+ ~ usable, since newer GPTs have weaker filters, but if censorship gets aggressive, enable the "Anti-censor Think" or use synonyms for explicit content

 ---